-An alternative to continuously collecting and processing sensor data (which drains the network energy resources), is to define and maintain simple data models (e.g., mixtures of Gaussians) for the data distribution [4], [8].
+An alternative to continuously collecting and processing sensor data (which drains the network energy resources), is to define and maintain simple data models (e.g., mixtures of Gaussians) for the data distribution [8, 4].
 These models, potentially combined with exact readings, provide query answers with some approximation confidence.
-Besides, [11] describes a framework for dynamically selecting and maintaining representatives in a redundant sensor network.
+Besides, [10] describes a framework for dynamically selecting and maintaining representatives in a redundant sensor network.
 The set of representatives (snapshot) plays the role of a dynamic sample that can answer queries cheaply and approximately.

 Another class of problems is the distribution of filters or database operators in the routing tree of a sensor network.
-[22] studies the optimal placement of query operators (e.g., selection predicates), in order to minimize (1) the communication cost for information that does not end up in the query result and (2) the computational burden at lower tree levels (assuming that lower-level nodes have reduced computational capabilities).
-[2] focuses on the assignment of operators that correlate measurements from two (a priori defined) spatial regions.
-[26] examines a similar problem and applies synopses of sensor values to eliminate unqualified readings that cannot lead to results.
-Assuming that tuples originated from sensors in two different spatial regions, [18] develops solutions for routing and joining those tuples in the sensor network.
+[17] studies the optimal placement of query operators (e.g., selection predicates), in order to minimize (i) the communication cost for information that does not end up in the query result and (ii) the computational burden at lower tree levels (assuming that lower-level nodes have reduced computational capabilities).
+[2] focuses on the assignment of operators that correlate measurements from two (apriori defined) spatial regions.
+[20] examines a similar problem and applies synopses of sensor values to eliminate unqualified readings that cannot lead to results.
 On the other hand, our problem searches for rare spatial associations of (instantaneous) events, anywhere in the network map.

-In another direction, [1] studies continuous joining a table of predicates (e.g., 'humidity>50°C') with the sensed values.
+In another direction, [1] studies continuous joining a table of predicates (e.g., 'humidity> 50° C') with the sensed values.
 If the table is small enough to be stored at each node, it acts a filter that prevents non-qualifying readings to be sent to the basestation.
 If the table cannot fit in a node's local memory, it is placed at neighboring nodes and the predicates are evaluated in a distributed fashion.
-Yang et al. [23] examine continuous self-join processing on the tuples generated from the sensor network; two tuples are joined together if they satisfy the join predicate and stay in the same time window.
-In contrast to [1], [23], the queries we study do not simply consider sensor values; they also have to satisfy a spatial pattern, which will be defined formally in the next section.
+However, the queries we study do not simply consider sensor values; they also have to satisfy a spatial pattern, which will be defined formally in the next section.

-The closest work to ours is [12], which reports pairs of sensor events located within a given distance range, and reduces communication cost by a distributed routing index.
+The closest work to ours is [11], which reports pairs of sensor events located within a given distance range, and reduces communication cost by a distributed routing index.
 The sensors record past events in their neighborhood which help to predict future occurrences of them at other locations of the map.
 Messages are then routed based on these predictions.
 As the author suggests, the index is appropriate for applications where events correspond to moving objects with well-estimated future locations.
 Our focus, on the other hand is on arbitrary, instantaneous, ad-hoc events.
-In addition, the methodology of [12] relies heavily on the regular grid networks and may not be applicable to arbitrary network topologies.
+In addition, the methodology of [11] relies heavily on the regular grid networks and may not be applicable to arbitrary network topologies.

-3 Problem formulation
+3 Problem Formulation

 Let SN be a network of N sensors.
-Each sensor $s \in SN$ is associated with a spatial $location^1 s.loc$ , and can produce a set s.m of measurements (e.g., temperature, humidity, etc.) for the spatial region around it (different sensors might produce different sets of readings, in general).
+Each sensor $s \in SN$ is associated with a spatial location1 s.loc, and can produce a set s.m of measurements (e.g., temperature, humidity, etc.) for the spatial region around it (different sensors might produce different sets of readings, in general).

 We adopt the framework described in Section 2, where users register continuous queries at a basestation and a routing tree is created to acquire results (or readings that are processed at the base).
-Each registered query is associated with: (1) a lifetime (e.g., 2 hours), during which it is active and continuously produces results from the sampled measurements, and (2) an epoch duration (e.g., 10 seconds), every which the network samples measurements.
+Each registered query is associated with: (i) a lifetime (e.g., 2 hours), during which it is active and continuously produces results from the sampled measurements, and (ii) an epoch duration (e.g., 10 seconds), every which the network samples measurements.
 In other words, queries apply to instances of the network at different timestamps (for every epoch).